craigbarnes/dte/docs/dte.md

     supported.

 `COLORTERM`
-:   Enables support for 24-bit terminal colors, if set to `truecolor`.
+:   Enables support for 24-bit terminal colors, if set to `truecolor` or
+    `24bit`.

 # Files